kkim030/ExerciseLog/README.md

 # Fit!Me Program

-## A Fitness Program designed for healthier and stronger you!
+## A Fitness Diary designed for healthier and stronger you!

 Workout with the Fit!Me Program!